London Borough of Croydon: Waste management

-Waste management is co-ordinated by the local authority.
-Unlike other waste disposal authorities in Greater London, Croydon's rubbish is collected independently and isn't part of a waste authority unit.
+Waste management is coordinated by the local authority.
+Unlike other waste disposal authorities in Greater London, Croydon's rubbish is collected independently and is not part of a shared waste authority unit.
 Locally produced inert waste for disposal is sent to landfill in the south of Croydon.
 There have recently been calls by the ODPM to bring waste management powers to the Greater London Authority, giving it a waste function.
 The Mayor of London has made repeated attempts to bring the different waste authorities together, to form a single waste authority in London.
 This has faced significant opposition from existing authorities.
 However, it has had significant support from all other sectors and the surrounding regions managing most of London's waste.
 Croydon has the joint best recycling rate in London, at 36%, but the refuse collectors have been criticised for their rushed performance lacking quality.
 Croydon's distribution network operator for electricity is EDF Energy Networks; there are no power stations in the borough.
-Thames Water manages Croydon's drinking and waste water; water supplies being sourced from several local reservoirs, including Beckton and King George VI.
+Thames Water manages Croydon's drinking and wastewater; water supplies are sourced from several local reservoirs, including Beckton and King George VI.
 Before 1971, Croydon Corporation was responsible for water treatment in the borough.

 London Fire Brigade

-The borough of Croydon is 86.52 kmsq, populating approximately 340,000 people.
-There are five fire stations within the borough; Addington (two pumping appliances), Croydon (two pumping appliances, incident response unit, fire rescue unit and a USAR appliance), Norbury (two pumping appliances), Purley (one pumping appliance) and Woodside (one pumping appliance).
-Purley has the largest station ground, but dealt with the fewest incidents during 2006/07.
+The borough of Croydon is 86.52 km2, populating approximately 340,000 people.
+There are five fire stations within the borough: Addington (two pumping appliances), Croydon (two pumping appliances, incident response unit, fire rescue unit and a USAR appliance), Norbury (two pumping appliances), Purley (one pumping appliance) and Woodside (one pumping appliance).
+Purley has the largest station ground but dealt with the fewest incidents during 2006/07.

 The fire stations, as part of the Community Fire Safety scheme, visited 49 schools in 2006/2007.